nkoep/nkoep.net/posts/random-forest-regressor.md

 prediction of the ensemble.
 More concretely, consider a family of decision trees $\family =
 \setpred{\function{f_i}{\R^\nfeat}{\R}}{i = 1, \ldots, \nest}$.
+The collection or ensemble $\family$ of trees is collectively referred to as a *random forest*.
-Given an unseen observation $\vmx \in \R^\nfeat$, the random forest regressor returns
+Given an unseen observation $\vmx \in \R^\nfeat$, the random forest regressor now simply returns
 $$
   \yhat
-  = \frac{1}{\nest} \sum_{i=1}^\nest f_i(\vmx).
+  = \frac{1}{\nest} \sum_{i=1}^\nest f_i(\vmx)
 $$
+as its final prediction.
 And that's all there is to it.
-Since all trees are created independently from each other (as we will discuss next), each tree's prediction contributes equally to the final prediction.
+Since all trees are created in the same if randomized way (as we will discuss next), each tree's prediction contributes equally to the final prediction.
 This is in stark contrast to some of the more advanced methods we'll be looking at in future posts, where different members of the ensemble might have more influence on the final result than others.

-## Seeing the Random Forest for the Decision Trees
+## Seeing the Random Forest for the Decision Trees[^sorry]

+[^sorry]: Sorry, I couldn't help myself.

-In this section, we will briefly go over the construction of random forests.
+In this section, we briefly go over the construction of random forests.
-Since a random forest is just a collection of trees trained on independently sampled subsets of the training set, the heavy lifting happens in the construction of individual trees.
+Since a random forest is just a collection of trees trained on independently sampled subsets of the training set, the most complicated aspect of constructing a random forest was already covered in the previous post.
+We first cover a bit of customary terminology.

 ### Bootstrapping, Aggregating and Bagging

+Since regression trees suffer from rather poor generalization (i.e., high variance in the bias-variance tradeoff), the fundamental idea of random forests is to inject some variation into the training procedure.
+In particular, we consider $\nest$ different trees, which are all trained on a different subset of the training data.
+The intuition here is that while each individual tree might slightly overfit the samples it was trained on, by averaging the predictions of each individual tree this effect may be reduced, thereby reducing variance.

+Subsampling the training set is more commonly referred to as *bootstrapping*;
+a training (sub)set created in this way is called a *bootstrapped set*.
+The combination of **b**ootstrapping the training set and **agg**regat**ing** the individual predictions to form the ensemble's final prediction is what is generally known as *bagging*.

+Apart from randomly subsampling the training data, there are other methods to force more variation into the individual regression trees.
+One common approach is to limit the number of features regression trees are allowed to consider when splitting internal nodes.
+In particular, at each node one randomly selects a fixed-size subset of features to consider.
+This may help avoid the tendency of trees to split on the same features as the other trees in the ensemble, even if they are trained on (different) bootstrapped samples, which ultimately helps reduce variance further.

-### Aside: Random Sampling of the Training Set
+### Random Sampling of the Training Set

-There is one section in the parameter description of scikit-learn's `RandomForestRegressor` class that first might appear a little counterintuitive.
-When bootstrapping is used to construct the individual trees (the default behavior), the number of samples drawn for each tree is controlled by the `max_samples` parameter, which defaults to the total number of training samples.
-At first glance, this sounds like the samples are simply shuffled (which wouldn't affect the resulting forest as the training set is unordered to begin with).
-The key is that observations are sampled uniformly at random from the training set *with* replacement.
+While the number of samples drawn from the training (*with* replacement) set to form the bootstrapped sample is usually around $\nsamp / 3$ in classification tasks, in regression it is more common to draw $\nsamp$ samples from the training set.
+This may seem slightly counterintuitive at first glance as one might assume the bootstrapped set to almost coincide with the entire training set.
 Intuitively, the probability of selecting each sample only once is vanishingly small, so we can generally expect that a certain fraction of samples is chosen multiple times.
+In actuality, however, this sampling procedure turns out to always select roughly 2/3 of the training samples.
 The question now is how many unique samples are drawn on average.

 To frame this question mathematically, let $S$ be a random subset of $[\nsamp]